Frankfort, Kentucky

-Frankfort is the capital city of the Commonwealth of Kentucky, United States, and the seat of Franklin County.
-It is a home rule-class city; the population was 28,602 at the 2020 census.
-Located along the Kentucky River, Frankfort is the principal city of the Frankfort, Kentucky Micropolitan Statistical Area, which includes all of Franklin and Anderson counties.
+Frankfort is the capital city of the U.S. state of Kentucky.
+It is a home rule-class city and the seat of Franklin County.
+As of the 2020 census, the population was 28,602, making it the 13th largest city in Kentucky and 4th smallest U.S. state capital by population.
+Located along the Kentucky River in the Upland South, Frankfort is the principal city of the Frankfort, Kentucky micropolitan area, which includes all of Franklin and Anderson counties.